mottosso/Qt.py/README.md

 ```

 #### Class specific compatibility objects

+> **Note:** Most of these are for Qt4 and Qt5 compatibility.
+With 2.0 dropping support for Qt4 many of them are no longer needed, but we are leaving them in for backwards compatibility.

 Between Qt4 and Qt5 there have been many classes and class members that are obsolete.
 Under Qt.QtCompat there are many classes with names matching the classes they provide compatibility functions.
 These will match the PySide2 naming convention.